danielmackay/MvcAsync/README.md

 MvcAsync
 ========

 MvcAsync is a project that investigates the myriad of ways that you can load data into an HTML page.
 This includes both synchronous and asynchronous techniques.
+For the asynchronous techniques we then look at how we can update the DOM once we have the data.
+For this we explore such data-binding libraries as Angulary, Knockout, and Handlebars.

 As this is an MVC project I am using techniques such as using razor to inject dynamically created JSON (People/Roles/etc) into the javascript.
 This quite handy technique would not be available in pure HTML5 pages.